apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

     /**
      * Only use this method in explicit instrumentation, like opentracing-skywalking-bridge.
-     * It it higher recommend don't use this for performance consideration.
+     * It is higher recommend don't use this for performance consideration.
      *
      * @param componentName
      * @return the span for chaining.